 - Shout-Out: A pair of Roman Legionaries who heavily resemble Laurel and Hardy.

-- Take That: Believe it or not, Preposterus isn't meant to be a satire of economists in general but of Jacques Chirac.
-Yes, THAT Jacques Chirac, during the time when he was still Prime Minister of France.
+- Take That: Believe it or not, Preposterus is a satire Jacques Chirac.
+Yes, THAT Jacques Chirac, during his first tenure as France's Prime Minister (1974-1976).
+Through him, it's also a satire of énarques and technocracy in general.